Exuma: Economy

 Tourism is a crucial branch of the economy of the area.

 The capital, George Town, is home to government offices, shops and services that serve both the traveling public and residents of the islands.
-As of 2021 there was 1 bank, a police station, 2 grocery stores, 3 liquor stores, a gas station and 1 hotel within the town proper although there are a few other businesses nearby that are typically associated as being in George Town due to proximity.
+As of 2021, there was one bank, a police station, a gas station, a hotel, two grocery stores, and three liquor stores within the town proper.
+There are also a few other businesses nearby that are typically associated as being in George Town due to proximity.

 There are a number of restaurants throughout Exuma, the majority of which serve variations of local cuisine, and some that serve other cuisines such as Italian.

 Fishing

 Fishing is a part of both the local and tourism economies of Exuma.
 Visitors may fish on their own, hire a fishing guide or charter for sport while the local fishing economy primarily supports the local population's food supply.
 Locals can be often seen fishing from shore and bridges presumably for their own food, often using a hand line.

 Known as the "Grey Ghost", bonefish can be found in the flats areas covered by as little as one foot of water, or less.
-Their fair colouration is perfectly adapted as camouflage against the sandy ocean bottom, making the fish difficult to spot in spite of the clear Bahamian waters.
+Their light colouration is perfectly adapted as camouflage against the sandy ocean bottom, making the fish difficult to spot in spite of the clear Bahamian waters.
 Anglers may employ spin casting equipment, but more often opt for fly-fishing in their hunt for bonefish.
 Other flats fish targets may include permit and tarpon.

 Fishing in Exuma is primarily separated into two broad regions, the shallower southern or western side and the deep water of Exuma Sound, although some inshore fishing grounds exist such as in Moriah Harbour National Park.
-These areas are habitat for other types of fish including various snapper, grunts, jacks, grouper are possible to be caught throughout the fishing areas in Exuma while pelagic species like wahoo, mahi-mahi, barracuda, marlin, tuna, sailfish and more are primarily caught in Exuma Sound.
+These areas are habitat for other types of fish including various snapper, grunts, jacks, and grouper can be caught throughout the fishing areas in Exuma while pelagic species like wahoo, mahi-mahi, barracuda, marlin, tuna, sailfish and more are primarily caught in Exuma Sound.